-27.2.7 Protection Function
+37.2.7 Protection Function

-Geosynthetics (mainly geotextiles) can be used to protect other geosynthetics (mainly geomembranes) against damage.
+Geosynthetics (mainly geotextiles) can be used to provide stress relief and protect other materials such as geosynthetics (mainly geomembranes) against damage.
 A common example is the use of geotextiles to provide protection against puncture of geomembranes in waste and liquid containment systems.
 Adequate mechanical protection must be provided to resist both short-term equipment loads and long-term loads imparted by the waste.
-Experience has shown that geotextiles can play an important role in the successful installation and longerterm performance of geomembranes by acting as a cushion to prevent puncture damage of the geomembrane.
+Experience has shown that geotextiles can play an important role in the successful installation and long-term performance of geomembranes by acting as a cushion to prevent puncture damage of the geomembrane.
 In the case of landfill base liners, geotextiles can be placed (1) below the geomembrane to resist puncture and wear due to abrasion caused by sharp-edged rocks in the subgrade, and (2) above the geomembrane to resist puncture caused either by the drainage aggregate or direct contact with waste materials.
-Likewise, in the case of landfill cover liners, geotextiles can be placed below the geomembrane to reduce risk of damage by sharp objects in the landfill and above the geomembrane to prevent damage during placement of drainage aggregate or cover soil.
+In the case of landfill cover liners, geotextiles can be placed below the geomembrane to reduce risk of damage by sharp objects in the landfill and above the geomembrane to prevent damage during placement of drainage aggregate or cover soil.
 Key characteristics for the geotextile cushions are polymer type, mass density, method of manufacture, and construction survivability.
 The selection process of a geotextile that fulfills a protective function of a geomembrane involves the following three steps: (1) selection of polymer type and method of manufacture; (2) evaluation of the geotextile's capacity to provide puncture protection for the geomembrane; and (3) evaluation of construction survivability.
-Detailed procedures and methods for conducting these evaluations are described by Holtz et al. (1997), Koerner et al. (1996), Narejo et al. (1996), and Wilson-Fahmy et al. (1996).
+Detailed procedures and methods for conducting these evaluations are described by Holtz et al. (1997, 1998), Koerner (2005), Narejo et al. (1996), and Wilson-Fahmy et al. (1996).